patrickmburrell/smallblocksoftware-blog/posts/git-and-the-ssh-command.md

 But I was running into strange and unexplained git errors sometimes.
 I think there is probably an understandable explanation for these errors that seemed to occur randomly.
 Still, because my access to work repos was affected, I didn't spend much time trying to understand why.
 I just needed a solution quickly.

 The GitHub error messages suggested that I didn't have my keys configured correctly.
-However, when executed `ssh -T github_personal_pmb` (where `github_personal_pmb` is a host name in my `~/.ssh/config` file), I got this response which confirmed that they were:
+However, when I executed `ssh -T github_personal_pmb` (where `github_personal_pmb` is a host name in my `~/.ssh/config` file), I got this response which confirmed that they were:

 ```text
 Hi patrickmburrell!
 You’ve successfully authenticated, but GitHub does not provide shell access.